will-lynas/grapple-line.nvim/README.md

 		-- "none" - overflowing files are ignored
 		-- "ellipsis" - if there are overflowing files an ellipsis will be shown overflow = "none",
-		-- Specify filenames for which the parent directory should always be shown -- If you want "mod.rs" and "init.lua" to include their parent directory in the status line, -- add them to this list.
-This helps disambiguate common filenames. show_parent_for_files = {},
+		-- Files for which the parent directory should always be shown always_show_parent = {},
 	},
 }
 ```